"No matter how much cats fight, there always seems to be kittens." ~ Abraham Lincoln

 I did my best to capture his wide-eyed wonder in the portrait above.
 His mom, dad and grandparents loved the results.

 My husband Dougie and I are "cat" people.
 The brother and sister Siamese-Burmese kitties that you see below left in front of the Campbell House were Doug and my constant companions for well over half of our marriage life.
 We lost Andy in 2011 at Christmastime and Sophie in autumn of 2014.
-They still find their way into many of my paintings and anchor the bottom of each of the pages on this web site.
-The painting below is a very realistic portrait of these two beauties and is the cover art for a book due out soon about the historic Campbell House.
+They still find their way into many of my paintings and anchor the bottom of each page of this web site.
+We still miss our "Kittiewinks" terribly.

 QUESTIONS ABOUT COMMISSIONING A PORTRAIT?